canonical/lxd/doc/clustering.md

 ```

 At this point the pool hasn't been actually created yet, but just
-defined (it's state is marked as PENDING if you run `lxc storage list`).
+defined (it's state is marked as Pending if you run `lxc storage list`).

 Now run: